mindwind/my-draft/archive/book_tools_of_titans.md

 If you want to be successful, surround yourself with people who are more successful than you are, but if you want to be happy, surround yourself with people who are less successful than you are.

 What you choose to work on, and who you choose to work with, are far more important than how hard you work.
-Free education is abundant, all over the Internet.
-It's the desire to learn that's scarce.
+__Free education is abundant, all over the Internet.
+It's the desire to learn that's scarce.__

 ## Testing the "impossible": 17 Questions that Changed My Life
 Whenever you find your on the side of the majority, it is time to pause and reflect.
     -- Mark Twain

-No hurry, no pause.
+__No hurry, no pause.__

 Slow is smooth.
 Smooth is fast.
   -- Navy SEAL principle

 ## Jamie Foxx
-When you raise your kids, you're the bow, they're the arrow, and you just try to aim them in the best direction that you can, and hopefully your aim isn't too off.
+__When you raise your kids, you're the bow, they're the arrow__, and you just try to aim them in the best direction that you can, and hopefully your aim isn't too off.

 ## Conclusion
-Learn the rules like a pro, so you can break them like a artist
+__Learn the rules like a pro, so you can break them like a artist.__
     -- Pablo Picasso